 You’d never sleep with Morten though unless you felt romantically for him.
 That would be prostituting yourself.

 Wouldn’t I?
-Not only am I increasingly sex positive and–as I increasingly identify as aromantic–consider that sex can occur highly enjoyably independently of romance, but also if Morten told me the only way our family would remain intact was to be sexually active with each other I like to believe that I wouldn’t dismiss the suggestion out of hand.
+I increasingly identify as aromantic and consider that sex can occur highly enjoyably independently of romance, but also if Morten told me the only way our family would remain intact was to be sexually active with each other I like to believe that I wouldn’t dismiss the suggestion out of hand.
 It is of course theoretical and Morten, given his normative desire that romance and sex be intertwined is highly unlikely to suggest it.

 I have no one more important than my chosen family.
 Right now I exist for them and as a reflection of them.
 I fear that the death of my family, would be the death of me, even if logically I know it to be untrue.
 In the past I have cleaved towards friends whom I considered family, only to have them demote me–when push came to shove–in favour of blood ties, even blood ties they despised.
 Perhaps it’s a consequence of my adoption.
 My parents’ divorce.
 Our estrangement.
 I know the work it takes to commit to those who are unrelated to me.
 I actively decide to commit regardless of blood and I know the reasons why I choose and un-choose.
 I only have parents on paper.
 Whereas Morten’s parents are still together after sixty years and right now they’re cycling around France even though they’re over eighty.
 Morten doesn’t know the work it takes to create a family without blood, or what it’s like to lose family, chosen or otherwise.
 He doesn’t know that pain.

 So as his love for Sophia grows, activities we used to do together are relegated to the ‘friend zone’ sidelines.
 Worse, our past shared passions he shares with Sophia.
 We watch Eurovision together she by his side, me on the opposite end of the sofa.
 Finally I couldn’t take such an obvious statement anymore and gave it up.
 That’s their thing now.
 But I would do a lot more than embracing and supporting his romantic passion in our lives to keep my family together.
-I would even, in my mother’s words, prostitute myself.
-Casual sex can be pretty fun.
+I might even, in my mother’s words, prostitute myself.
+Casual sex with someone you care about can be pretty fun.

 Respite from our dynamic comes from Janus my partner, who has become something of a third parent to my children.
 When we are together it alters my perspective and balances our dynamic.
 I willingly share parenting with him, but usually as a default when my co-parent Morten isn’t around.
 But not Morten.